phdesign/flickr-rsync/README.md

         --include-dir       include only directories matching REGEX
-        --exclude           exclude any files matching REGEX, note this takes precedent over --include --exclude-dir       exclude any directories matching REGEX, note this takes precedent over --include-dir --recursive         recurses into subdirectories and treats them as photosets, prefixing the name with the parent folder name
+        --exclude           exclude any files matching REGEX, note this takes precedent over --include --exclude-dir       exclude any directories matching REGEX, note this takes precedent over --include-dir --root-files        includes roots files (not in a directory or a photoset) in the list or copy --recursive         recurses into subdirectories and treats them as photosets, prefixing the name with the parent folder name
     -n, --dry-run           in sync mode, don't actually copy anything, just simulate the process and output